 My second book project stems from my interest in histories of money bail.
 It explores how criminal courts, reformers, and bail bondsmen developed legal technologies to set the price of freedom for people accused of crimes in the modern US.

 I am the author of a 2016 dissertation, Jail America: The Reformist Origins of the Carceral State.
-Other publications include a 2009 Masters thesis, “Grassroots Power: The Utah Eagle Forum, 1972-2009” and contributed to ABC-CLIO’s reference volume The Encyclopedia of the Sixties: A Decade of Culture and Counterculture.
+Other publications include a 2009 Masters thesis, “Grassroots Power: The Utah Eagle Forum, 1972-2009” and contributions to ABC-CLIO’s reference volume The Encyclopedia of the Sixties: A Decade of Culture and Counterculture.
 An essay on the oral histories I conducted as part of my MA research, “The Utah Eagle Forum: Legitimizing Political Activism as Women’s Work” was published in Oral History, Community, and Work in the American West, an anthology from the University of Arizona Press.
 I am currently working on several journal articles related to my research on jails and money bail.

 I have participated in training for the nationally recognized Inside-Out Prison Exchange Program.
 Before coming to UConn, I taught courses in American history, race and ethnicity, women’s history, historical writing and research, and the history of crime and punishment at Temple University, Community College of Philadelphia, and Garden State Youth Correctional Facility.